 Steps for Registering for Homeschooling:

 - review the School Act policy on Homeschooling; and,

-- review the Ministry of Education’s Homeschool Website.
+- review the Ministry of Education’s Homeschool Website and Homeschooling Policy webpage.

 Meet with your child’s school Principal to:

 - ensure you understand the alternatives for having your child educated at home (SSO);

 - review the SD48 Homeschool Policy and current provincial policies; and,